 Wish you were here, in court: Postcards to notify of jury duty

-The postcards, which feature QR codes, are part an effort by the Eighth Judicial District Court in Las Vegas to make it easier for people to perform jury duty.
+The postcards, which feature QR codes, are part an effort by Clark County District Court in Las Vegas to make it easier for people to perform jury duty.

 Potential jurors will now be notified about having to report for jury duty via postcard.
 The postcard will feature three QR codes with links to information online about how to respond to the summons, what to do the night before reporting and what to do on reporting day.